orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 Where:

 * **neo4jlibdir** (mandatory option) is the full path to the Neo4j lib directory (e.g. `D:\neo4j\neo4j-community-3.0.6\lib`).
-This parameter is mandatory.
-On Windows systems, it must be the first passed parameter.
+On Windows systems, this parameter must be the first passed parameter.

 * **neo4jdbdir** (mandatory option) is the full path to the Neo4j’s graph database directory (e.g. `D:\neo4j\neo4j-community-3.0.6\data\databases\graph.db`).

 * **odbdir** (optional) is the full path to a directory where the Neo4j database will be migrated.
 The directory will be created by the import tool.
 In case the directory exists already, the OrientDB's Neo4j Importer tool will behave accordingly to the value of the option `o` (see below).
-The default value of `odbdir` is `$ORIENTDB_HOME/database/neo4j_import`.
+The default value of `odbdir` is `$ORIENTDB_HOME/databases/neo4j_import`.

 * **o** (optional).
 If `true` the `odbdir` directory will be overwritten, if it exists.
 If `false` and the `odbdir` directory exists, a warning will be printed and the program will exit.